sbhusal123/react-oauth-intro/Google Login.md

   })
 ```

-Here, the authentication flow is **auth-code** so, the response on callback url is:
+Here, the authentication flow is **auth-code** so, the response is:

 ```json
 {